swaminator/docs-v2-content/android/content/api-rest/start.md

 ## Set Up Your Backend

-In a terminal window, navigate to your project folder (the folder that contains your app `.Xcodeproj` file), and add the SDK to your app.
+In a terminal window, navigate to your project folder (the folder that contains your app `.Android Studioproj` file), and add the SDK to your app.

 ```terminal
 $ cd ./YOUR_PROJECT_FOLDER